 The cheapest way to purchase these parts is to order them on Bricklink using the following instructions:

 - Download the .bsx file containing the parts you need from this page.

-.bsx is an XML file format, which you can edit using the BrickStock app for PC/Mac.)
+A .bsx file is an XML file format containing a list of parts and quantities.
+(You can edit .bsx files using the BrickStock app for PC/Mac).

 - Go to bricklink.com and sign-in (or create an account).

 - Click “Want”, then “Upload”.

 - Click the “Add to:” dropdown, and choose “Create New Wanted List”.
 Type a memorable name for the list (such as “Parts for LEGO Architect Book”).

 - Click “Browse for file” and select the .bsx file you downladed in step 1.

 - After uploading the file it should say “The file [filename] was accepted”.
 Click “Proceed to verify items”.